 Sales in the current period will fall 25 percent to 40 percent from the prior quarter, the company said yesterday in a statement, indicating revenue of $1.41 billion to $1.76 billion.
-Analysts on average estimated sales of $1.95 billion, according to data (AMAT) compiled by Bloomberg.
+Analysts on average estimated sales of $1.95 billion, according to data (AMAT:US) compiled by Bloomberg.

 Makers of Nand flash memory -- semiconductors used to store data in phones, tablets and other devices -- are producing more chips than their customers need, hurting prices and causing chip companies to curb output, according to Patrick Ho, an analyst at Stifel Nicolaus & Co.
 Applied Materials may also be setting conservative targets in an unpredictable economic climate, he said.